prividentity/PrivateIdentity-Oldd/Biometric-MFA-Microapp-Tutorial.md

 ## Step 5:  `Retrieve the UUID`

 After each successful enrollment or prediction, the server responds back with a UUID.
 Each enrolled user has a unique UUID.
-You can get this value through the global variable `window.uuid`.
+You can get this value through the global variable <b>`window.uuid`</b>.
 So, each time a prediction/enrollment is done successfully, a new UUID value will be available.

 ## Step 6:  `Exercise the redirect URL parameter`